pessini/SFI-Grants-and-Awards/README.md

 ## Data exploration

+### SFI - Awards Distribution

+The **focus** of this analysis is on research funding and **geographical distribution of grant awardees**.
+The Notebook with the analysis can be found [here](https://pessini.github.io/SFI-Grants-and-Awards/awards-distribution/).

+### SFI - Gender Equality

-The Jupyter Notebook with the Data Analysis can be found [here](./grant-analysis.ipynb).
+The analysis is on **gender differences** in research grants offered by SFI.
+The Notebook with the analysis can be found [here](https://pessini.github.io/SFI-Grants-and-Awards/gender-equality/).

 ## Data Visualisation